Accessibility Starter Guide for Website Builders

 - All pages should be designed around the principle of distinguishability.

 It is important to understand that the above items are only a fraction of what it takes to make a site fully accessible.
-The current, internationally recognized set of accessibility guidelines are the World Wide Web Consortium Web Content Accessibility Guidelines, version 2.0 Level AA conformance.
-External funders and regulatory agencies may have additional requirements for accessibility compliance much closer to what is required by the WCAG 2.0 Level AA guidelines.
-As such, you should always be building toward compliance with the WCAG 2.0 Level AA guidelines.
+The current, internationally recognized set of accessibility guidelines are the World Wide Web Consortium Web Content Accessibility Guidelines, version 2.1 Level AA conformance.
+External funders and regulatory agencies may require compliance with WCAG 2.1 Level AA guidelines.
+As such, you should always be building toward compliance with the WCAG 2.1 Level AA guidelines.

 The university does not currently provide technical resources to convert an existing site or assist in building a new site to meet the above requirements.
 As the site owner, this is your responsibility.